Welcome, Guest. Please login or register.

 CharlieJ

 Tough sail across the GOM to Florida- you are against the wind most all the way.
-Laura and I beat our brains out trying several years ago- in 24 hours offshore we LOST 38 miles toward Florida Shocked
+Laura and I beat our brains out trying several years ago- in 24 hours offshore we LOST 38 miles toward Florida :o

 If you really wanted to do it, the thing to do would be to go down to at least Port Aransas and jump off there sailing out to the 100 fathom curve- the 1000 foot water is much closer there than further east and the slant on the wind is some better.